Treacher Collins syndrome: Genetic counseling

 TCS is inherited in an autosomal dominant manner and the penetrance of the affected gene is almost complete.
 Some recent investigations, though, described some rare cases in which the penetrance in TCS was not complete.
 Causes may be a variable expressivity, an incomplete penetrance or germline mosaicism.
 Only 40% of the mutations are inherited.
 The remaining 60% are a result of a de novo mutation, where a child has a new mutation in the responsible gene and did not inherit it from either parent.
 In the outcome of the disease, inter- and intrafamilial variability occurs.
 This suggests that when an affected child is born, it is important to investigate the parents to determine whether the affected gene is present, because the parent could have a mild form of the disease that has not been diagnosed.
 In this case, the risk of having another affected child is 50%.
 If the parents do not have the affected gene, the recurrence risk appears to be low.
 In following generations, the severity of the clinical symptoms increases.

 Prenatal diagnosis

 Mutations in the main genes responsible for TCS can be detected with chorionic villus sampling or amniocentesis.
 Rare mutations may not be detected by these methods.
 Ultrasonography can be used to detect craniofacial abnormalities later in pregnancy, but may not detect milder cases.

 Clinical findings

 TCS is often first suspected with characteristic symptoms observed during a physical exam.
-However, the clinical presentation of TCS can resemble other diseases, making diagnosis difficult.
+The clinical presentation of TCS can resemble other diseases, making diagnosis difficult.
 The OMENS classification was developed as a comprehensive and stage-based approach to differentiate the diseases.
 This acronym describes five distinct dysmorphic manifestations, namely orbital asymmetry, mandibular hypoplasia, auricular deformity, nerve development, and soft-tissue disease.